HSE Vaccination Programme

 The HPV vaccine is long-lasting

-The HPV vaccine has been studied for over 13 years.
+Since being licensed after 8 years of development the HPV vaccine has been studied for over 16 years.
 Research to date has shown that the vaccine protection does not weaken over time.

 Experts expect protection to last for much longer.
 This will continue to be studied as new data becomes available every year.